Measurement of three-dimensional inclusive muon-neutrino charged-current cross sections on argon with the MicroBooNE detector

 Looking forward, this measurement can be enhanced by using the increased statistics of the full BNB dataset, as well as by combining MicroBooNE data from the BNB and the Neutrinos at the Main Injector beamline~\cite{numi} to further increase the statistics, while reducing the flux-related uncertainties.
 Furthermore, measurements of the cross section in semi-inclusive and exclusive channels will allow for investigation of the modeling of the hadronic final states.

-In summary, we report the nominal-flux-averaged differential inclusive $\nu_\mu$ CC cross section on argon $d^{2}\sigma(E_{\nu})/d \cos(\theta_{\mu}) dP_{\mu}$, using an exposure of $6.4 \times 10^{20}$ POT of data from the Booster Neutrino Beam at Fermilab.
-Comparisons with model predictions show the best agreement with \texttt{GiBUU} at low energy and with \texttt{NuWro} at higher energies, particularly at forward muon scattering angles.
-However, no model is able to describe the measurement within uncertainties across all energy bins, demonstrating the power of measuring cross sections as a function of neutrino energy.
-This work advances the field of cross section physics by providing the first measurement over a complete three-dimensional kinematic phase space for inclusive $\nu_\mu$ CC scattering on argon.
+In summary, building on a comprehensive model validation—including consistency checks across reconstructed kinematic variables and the mapping between true neutrino energy and visible observables—we report the nominal-flux-averaged differential inclusive $\nu_\mu$ CC cross section on argon $d^{3}\sigma/dE_{\mathrm{vis}} d\cos(\theta_{\mu}) dP_{\mu}$, using an exposure of $6.4 \times 10^{20}$ POT of data from the Booster Neutrino Beam at Fermilab.
+Comparisons with model predictions show the best agreement with \texttt{NEUT} and the \texttt{MicroBooNE model}, however, no model is able to describe the measurement within uncertainties across all energy bins.
+This work advances the field of cross section physics by providing a triple-differential measurement over a complete three-dimensional kinematic phase space for inclusive $\nu_\mu$ CC scattering on argon.
 This allows for a better understanding of neutrino event generator performance across a broad phase space.